FOR 204, Forest Ecosystem Decision-Making (Fall, 2 credits)

 FOR 206, Forestry Field Camp (Fall, 4 credits)

 This is a three-week field camp designed to provide forestry and natural resource students with an immersive experiential learning opportunity that addresses current and past topics and issues relevant to forest land management and forestry as a science.
 I teach this course on a rotational basis with colleagues in the forestry and animal ecology programs in NREM.

 AGRON 240X.
 Cannabis: Potential and Constraints for a New Crop.
 Co-teach with Matt O'Neal.
 (Spring, 2 credits)

 History, biology, agronomy, and economics of hemp production as it is allowed to be grown in Iowa.

-NREM 305: Spatial Analysis for Conservation Planners (3 credits offered spring, co-taught with Emily Zimmerman and Tom Isenhart)
+NREM 305: Spatial Analysis for Conservation Planners.
+Co-teach with Emily Zimmerman and Tom Isenhart.
+(Spring, 3 credits)